The history of Easter eggs

-Author and archivist Alex Hutchinson, who spent 10 years curating the archive of Rowntree owners Nestle UK, says: “Eating chocolate is not as old as Easter.
-The feast of Easter has been celebrated by Christians for almost 2,000 years but Europeans have only been eating chocolate for a few hundred years.
+Author and archivist Alex Hutchinson, who spent a decade curating an archive for Rowntree owners Nestle UK, says: “Eating chocolate is not as old as Easter.
+The feast of Easter has been celebrated by Christians for almost 2,000 years, but Europeans have only been eating chocolate for a few hundred years.
 Even then, it has only been widely available to the masses for around a hundred of those.”

 The meaning of Easter eggs

-The link between eggs and Easter evolved over time.
-The egg has been a symbol of new life and new beginnings since before Christianity and has symbolic significance for different countries and religions, as well as in Pagan rituals.
+The link between eggs and Easter has evolved over time.
+The egg has been a symbol of new life and new beginnings since before Christianity, and it has symbolic significance for different countries and religions, as well as in Pagan rituals.

-Exchanging eggs at spring festivals was an ancient custom in many parts of the world and early Christians in Mesopotamia dyed eggs in the period after Easter.
-This practice was adopted by the Orthodox churches before spreading into Western Europe.
+Exchanging eggs at spring festivals was an ancient custom in many parts of the world, and early Christians in Mesopotamia used to dye eggs in the period after Easter.
+This practice was adopted by Orthodox churches before spreading into Western Europe.

-The laying season for hens naturally begins in spring, which is why eggs would be central to feasting and celebrations at that time.
-“Eggs may also have become associated with Easter during the early medieval period as they were forbidden by some monastic orders during Lent,” says food historian Emma Kay, who writes blog Museum of Kitchenalia and is author of A Dark History of Chocolate (£19.99, Pen & Sword).
+Hens' laying season naturally begins in spring, which is why eggs would have been central to feasting and celebrations at this time of year.
+“Eggs may also have become associated with Easter during the early medieval period as they were forbidden by some monastic orders during Lent,” says food historian Emma Kay, author of the blog Museum of Kitchenalia and the book A Dark History of Chocolate (£19.99, Pen & Sword).

 READ MORE: The history of simnel cake

 Who made the first chocolate egg?